Kiron-Ang/MinecraftGlass/readme.md

 # MinecraftGlass

-This repository contains Java code for a 1.21 Minecraft server plugin.
+Use Java to create a plugin for Paper Minecraft servers.

 Current Plugin Version: Version 1